cyber-chris/blog/content/books/_index.md

 - **Cryptonomicon --- Neal Stephenson**<br>
   Great hacker fiction.
 - **Gödel, Escher, Bach --- Douglas Hofstadter**<br>
-  Great accompaniment to a Computer Science education, dispells any confusion to what "Computer Science" is, as opposed to "Software Engineering".
+  Great accompaniment to a Computer Science education, dispels any confusion to what "Computer Science" is, as opposed to "Software Engineering".

 ### Books I want to read

 - Hackers: Heroes of the Computer Revolution --- Steven Levy
 - Moby-Dick; or, The Whale --- Herman Melville
 - How to Invent Everything --- Ryan North
 - Barbarians at the Gate: The Fall of RJR Nabisco --- Bryan Burrough, John Helyar